Oakland, Hub of the West: Pre-human history

-With seven chapters, the book begins with an explanation of the geology from the Mesozoic, Cretaceous, Cenozoic, Oligocene, Miocene, and Pleistocene epochs that created Oakland's signature geologic formations: Mount Diablo to the East, the unique redwood forests, and the San Andreas and Hayward faults that straddle the San Francisco Bay to the North.
+The book begins with an explanation of the geology from the Mesozoic, Cretaceous, Cenozoic, Oligocene, Miocene, and Pleistocene epochs that created Oakland's signature geologic formations: Mount Diablo to the East, the unique redwood forests, and the San Andreas and Hayward faults that straddle the San Francisco Bay to the North.
 Next, the book describes the Ohlone or Huchiun Indians who populated "the eastern shores of San Francisco Bay for at least 3,500 years before the coming of the first white man."
 This was a territory ideal for human societies from the first Indians to today's ethnically diverse cultural and technological hub.

 According to Weber, the historical record of early Indian civilization shows that Oakland was always well-suited for civilization: "Careful excavation of the two largest of over 400 Ohlone shell mounds inventoried along the perimeter of San Francisco Bay in 1908 revealed a people who early recognized the tremendous natural bounty offered them in Oakland's hills, canyons and lush salt marshes."